School Closure Distance Learning Plans

 - Use Khan Academy at home with your child to help them practice mathematical concepts.

-Please do no hesitate to contact us should you have any questions.
-We look forward to the 2018-2019 year with your student.
+Please do not hesitate to contact us should you have any questions.
+We look forward to the 2019-2020 year with your student.

 The 6th Grade Teachers and Support Staff